vsch/flexmark-java/README.md

 ### Changes from commonmark-java project

 - The project is on Maven: `com.vladsch.flexmark`
-- Java compatibility raised to 1.8 so that lambda syntax could be used during early development but will removed in the next release to support android compatibility
+- Java compatibility raised to 1.7
+  but will removed in the next release to support android compatibility
-- Android compatibility to be added once Java 8 requirement is removed
+- Android compatibility to be added
 - No attempt is made to keep API backward compatibility to the original project.

     The API has stabilized but some changes may be necessary before 1.0 release.